-Theaters have a long standing history of ghost and strange things that go bump in the night.
+Theaters have a long-standing history of ghosts and strange things that go bump in the night.
 It has become a practice to leave a single light burning on stage when the theater is empty.
 Some say this is for safety, but the name, ghost light, says otherwise.

 From former actors to patrons who never wanted to leave Ohio’s theaters have some stories of their own.